bonitasoft/bonita-doc/md/fault-tolerance.md

 It is a reactive system, when an incident happens during the execution of a work, an exception is thrown.
 This mechanism analyses the exception and determine if the work should be retried automatically or not.

-When the exception is retryable, the platform re-queue the work with a delay.
-That can be done up to 10 times with a delay increasing from 1 second to more than 1 hour by default.
+When the exception is retryable, the platform queues the work again, with a delay.
+That can be done up to 10 times with the delay increasing gradually from 1 second to more than 1 hour by default.

 See [Work execution](work-execution.md) and [Work executiuon audit](work-execution-audit.md) for more details.